 I’m writing to inquire about the coaching certification pathway for [specific sport] in [your province].

-I want to become an NCCP certified coach and would appreciate any information you have on the steps and requirements involved, including my training pathway..
+I want to become an NCCP certified coach and would appreciate any information you have on the steps and requirements involved, including my training pathway.

 Thank you for your help.